ghorses10/Bilingual_Subtitles_for_Game_Pentiment/README_en.md

 Implementation: Concatenate translated subtitles with English subtitles.

-Place the original English subtitle file, translated subtitle file, and the corresponding program in the same folder.
+Place the original English subtitle file, translated subtitle file, and the program `create.py` in the same folder.
 Modify the file names according to the comments in the program.
 Then, run the program, and you will obtain the created bilingual subtitle file named `output.stringtablebundle` !